waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Quick start.md

     4. View the running state of the jobs.

         Access http://emr-header-1.cluster-1234:18090/console.html in the browser to view how the jobs run.
-To access the page properly, you need to open an SSH tunnel in advance \(see [Connect to clusters using SSH](intl.en-US/User Guide/Connect to clusters using SSH.md#)View WebUI of system such as Hadoop, Spark, Ganglia section in SSH tunnel\), and start an agent chrome.
+To access the page properly, you need to open an SSH tunnel in advance \(see [Connect to clusters using SSH](intl.en-US/User Guide/Connect to clusters using SSH.md#) View WebUI of system such as Hadoop, Spark, Ganglia section in SSH tunnel\), and start an agent chrome.
 If the high-security mode is enabled for the Druid cluster, you have to configure your browser to support the Kerberos authentication process.
 For more information, see [here](http://druid.io/docs/0.11.0/development/extensions-core/druid-kerberos.html).

     5. Query the data based on Druid syntax.